 - Making sure the appointments process is conducted fairly and equal opportunity policy is maintained

-- Along with other members of the AAC, identifying the most suitable candidate(s) for the post and making a recommendation to the trust
+- Along with other members of the AAC, identifying the most suitable candidate(s) for the post and making a recommendation to the employer

-- Advising trusts to identify an appropriate mentor for the candidate taking up their first substantive consultant post
+- Advising employers to identify an appropriate mentor for the candidate taking up their first substantive consultant, specialist or specialty doctor post

-- Completing a feedback form to be returned to the us after the AAC panel has taken place.
+- Completing a feedback form to be returned to the workforce team after the AAC panel has taken place.

 College Assessors will:

-- Have a keen interest in maintaining standards of consultant and other career grade psychiatrists
+- Have a keen interest in maintaining standards of consultant, specialist and specialty doctor psychiatrists

 - Be willing to express an impartial opinion to make sure the right doctor is appointed to the right post

-- Be on the GMC's specialist register with a licence to practice in the UK
+- Have a licence to practice in the UK

-- Be full, current members of the College and be able to represent the views of the College
+- Be a current member, specialist associate or affiliate of the College and be able to represent the views of the College

 - Be a good verbal communicator